What is squamous cell carcinoma?

 The size, location, and subtype of squamous cell carcinoma you have may impact the treatment option your dermatologist recommends.
 Age and general health are also factors taken into consideration when determining treatment.
 Mohs surgery, electrosurgery, and excisional surgery are the more common treatment options.

 Luminary Dermatology boasts three Fellowship-Trained Mohs Micrographic Surgeons (Cary L Dunn, MD, Harib Ezaldein, MD, and Shauntell Solomon, DO).
 If you are in need of a dermatology provider who will provide you with quality care; Luminary Dermatology is home to the top dermatologists!
-Next-day appointments are available in many of our locations across greater Sarasota county, South Dade, and now in Edmond, Oklahoma.
+Next-day appointments are available in many of our locations across greater Sarasota county and South Dade.
 Remember, early detection could very well save your life.